mui/material-ui/docs/src/pages/components/autocomplete/autocomplete.md

 ## Disable Chrome Autofill

-The Chrome browser has an autofill implemented that recognizes previous inputs by a user to the same id element on the page.
+The Chrome browser has an autofill implementation that suggests previous user responses for an input with the same id.
 This results in a poor experience for users as the Autocompelete component is overlaid by the chrome autofill mechanism.
 If you do not pass an `id` prop to the `Autocomplete` component then one will be generated at random preventing Chrome from attempting to autofill the input.